dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 ### 2.4 Eisenhower's Matrix

-Consider President Dwight D. Eisenhower’s matrix of importance versus urgency (Figure 2.1).
+Consider President Dwight D. Eisenhower's matrix of importance versus urgency (Figure 2.1).
 Of this matrix, Eisenhower said: I have two kinds of  problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.
 1

 Figure 2.1  Eisenhower matrix